-At this point, DTF, the Developmental Thought Form Framework, appears in a different light.
+At this point, DTF appears in a different light.
 One can now see that it contains all the tools necessary to move from Understanding back to Common Sense, via Dialectic and Practical Wisdom.
 DTF thus sheds new light on human cognitive development in its entirety, as well as on the human condition of being in the world without, potentially, ever coming close to it.

-The Structure of the CDF Dialectic
+(Courtesy A. Snow)

-The four rectangular boxes at the top of the diagram refer to the four eras of adult cognitive development that human Inquiring Systems go through.

-The development is grounded in the four moments of dialectic which appear in the mind as four classes of thought forms referred to in DTF as CPRT,

-It takes living through four eras of cognitive development to "return to life", as Hegel says.
+In this diagram, the four rectangular boxes on top of the diagram refer to the four eras of adult cognitive development that human Inquiring Systems go through.
+As shown, the development is grounded in the four moments of dialectic which appear in the mind as four classes of thought forms referred to in DTF as CPRT, and explained in the manual here introduced.
+It takes living through four eras of cognitive development to "return to life" as Hegel says.